jump-dev/GLPK.jl/README.md

 ## `GLPK.Optimizer`

 Use `GLPK.Optimizer` to create a new optimizer object:

+In the following examples the time limit is set to one minute and logging is turned off.
 ```julia
 using GLPK
 model = GLPK.Optimizer(tm_lim = 60000, msg_lev = GLPK.OFF)